 |Swedish||Marcel de Bont, Diana Carlsson, Carl Bergstrand, Fredrik Larsson|

-The whole website is made with the help of volunteers, this is not our profession and we do not earn money with it.
-All the money we get from advertisers and donations go directly into the hosting costs of the website.
-It’s with the help of donations we can keep this baby running, so feel free to support our project so we can continue to deliver this website to you visiters.
+The whole website and app is made with the help of volunteers, this is not our profession and we do not earn money with it.
+All the money we get from advertisers, subscriptions and donations go directly into keeping the server and infrastructure online.
+It’s with the help of donations we can keep this baby running, so feel free to support our project so we can continue to deliver SpaceWeatherLive to you visitors.

 Read our disclaimer for copyright information en usage conditions.